-The right" temperature is for optimal development of the flavorings a decisive factor in Weingenuss, By wrong drinking temperature one can also a top wine to a meaningless house wine degrade.
+The right" temperature is for optimal development of the flavorings a decisive factor in Weingenuss, By wrong drinking temperature one can also a top wine to a meaningless one house wine degrade.
 By pouring into the glass or one that may have taken place decanting the volatile components evaporate.
 This is accelerated with increasing temperature.
 When you perceive it is first odor and only in the episode of taste involved.
 The extent of the sensations is rather neutralized below 8 ° Celsius, still limited at 12 ° Celsius and very high at 18 ° Celsius.
 The wine temperature also has a close connection with the taste sensations.
 So be angry and sweet stronger at higher, but astringent. bitter and salty noticeably more noticeable at low temperatures.
-By means of various thermometers the temperature in the bottle or in the glass can be quickly established.
+By means of various thermometers, the temperature in the bottle or in the glass can be quickly determined.

-A wine should be served at about 2 ° Celsius rather too cold than too warm.
+A wine should be served at around 2 ° Celsius rather too cold than too warm.
 Because heating takes place relatively quickly by itself without additional effort.
 At over 20 ° Celsius begins the alcohol strongly evaporate, which can bring a wine "out of balance".
-For sparkling wines or lively Crying becomes more at higher temperatures carbon dioxide released, which leads to unpleasant frothy taste.
+For sparkling wines or lively Crying becomes more at higher temperatures carbon dioxide released, resulting in unpleasant frothy taste.
 Flavors of a simple wine can be masked by colder temperatures.

 The ideal temperature depends primarily on the wine (type and age), but is also dependent on the season.
 In summer, all wines usually taste better when they are a few degrees cooler than in winter.
 The best is a special one Wine Cabinet with different climates, from which one can take the wine in the ideal temperature.
 Otherwise, the wine must be brought to the correct temperature.